ntoll/drogulus/README.rst

 * Clone the repository: ``git clone git://github.com/ntoll/drogulus.git``
 * I suggest you create a virtualenv for development purposes (see: https://pypi.python.org/pypi/virtualenv).
 * Make sure you have a clean virtualenv.
 Then, within the resulting ``drogulus`` directory, type ``pip install -r requirements.txt`` to install all the project's requirements.
 This may take some minutes since the packages need to be downloaded from the internet.
+You may need to have the Python development headers installed for your system (on Debian based environments this is the python-dev package) otherwise see the http://python.org/ website for more information.
 * Next, type ``make check`` to run various code quality checks and the test suite.
 You should see a bunch of green ``OK`` messages scroll past.
 If you see errors, just ask.
 * To build the documentation locally type ``make docs``.
 As the script will tell you, the resulting docs (as HTML) can be found in ``drogulus/docs/_build/html/index.html``.
 * A simple demo application is coming soon...